kibernetiku-klubas/timely/docs/privacy-policy.md

 We may also collect other personal information outside of these categories through instances where you interact with us in person, online, or by phone or mail in the context of:

-    Receiving help through our customer support channels;

-    Participation in customer surveys or contests; and

     Facilitation in the delivery of our Services and to respond to your inquiries.

 How do we use and share your personal information?

 More information about our data collection and sharing practices can be found in this privacy notice.

-You may contact us by email at REPLACETHIS@REPLACETHIS.COM, or by referring to the contact details at the bottom of this document.
+You may contact us by email at support@timely.lt, or by referring to the contact details at the bottom of this document.

 If you are using an authorized agent to exercise your right to opt out we may deny a request if the authorized agent does not submit proof that they have been validly authorized to act on your behalf.

 Will your information be shared with anyone else?

 We may disclose your personal information with our service providers pursuant to a written contract between us and each service provider.
 Each service provider is a for-profit entity that processes the information on our behalf, following the same strict privacy protection obligations mandated by the CCPA.

-We may use your personal information for our own business purposes, such as for undertaking internal research for technological development and demonstration.
-This is not considered to be "selling" of your personal information.

 Timely has not disclosed, sold, or shared any personal information to third parties for a business or commercial purpose in the preceding twelve (12) months.
 Timely will not sell or share personal information in the future belonging to website visitors, users, and other consumers.